vecel/mcmc-decipher/README.md

 </div>

 ### Goal
+decode text in a way that it is readable and understandable
 ### Core Idea
 encoded text given
 state space - all encoded text permutations obtained by swaping two keys in encryption dictionary